 NeuroEndocrine Cancer Australia's board and staff are passionate and skilled individuals from a cross section of the medical and professional community.

-Meredith is a highly driven and dedicated health professional who thrives on delivering world class care to cancer patients and enhancing the skills of other health professionals to deliver this care.
-She has been involved in Oncology for the past 30 years in metropolitan, rural, international, public and private settings.
-In the past 15 years she has been a key player instrumental in the commissioning and establishment of four private cancer care facilities in New South Wales.
+Meredith is a highly driven and dedicated health professional who thrives on delivering world class care and support to cancer patients and enhancing the skills of other health professionals to deliver this care.
+She has been involved in Oncology for over 30 years in metropolitan, rural, international, public and private settings.
+She has been a key player instrumental in the commissioning and establishment of four private cancer care facilities in New South Wales.

-Meredith has a passion for developing and delivering world class cancer care to neuroendocrine patients across Australia.
+Meredith has a passion for developing and delivering world class cancer care and support to neuroendocrine patients across Australia.